Healing the Gut After Antibiotics: Restoring the Microbiome and Preventing Dysbiosis

 What are the most common signs of dysbiosis after antibiotics?

 Common signs include bloating, gas, constipation or diarrhea, reflux, abdominal discomfort, food sensitivities, and recurrent yeast infections.
-Systemic symptoms can include fatigue, brain fog, mood changes, skin flares, and increased allergy-like reactivity (2).
+Systemic symptoms may include fatigue, brain fog, mood changes, skin flares, and increased immune reactivity.

 Can antibiotics cause SIBO?

-Antibiotics can contribute to SIBO risk in susceptible individuals by disrupting microbial balance and gut motility patterns.
-If you develop persistent bloating, pressure, belching, or alternating constipation and diarrhea after antibiotics, SIBO becomes a reasonable clinical consideration (3).
+Antibiotics can increase the risk of small intestinal bacterial overgrowth in susceptible individuals by disrupting microbial balance and gut motility.
+Persistent bloating, pressure, belching, or alternating constipation and diarrhea after antibiotics may warrant further evaluation.

 When should I add prebiotics after antibiotics?